sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-s3-ecs-cross-account-setup.md

-# OrganizationSetup - Existing Cloudtrail - Three-way cross-account setup
+# OrganizationSetup - Existing Cloudtrail with no SNS - S3-SQS event forward cross-account

+:warning: WIP.

 ## Use-Case explanation

 **Current User Setup**

 - AWS Organization Setup
-- AWS Organizational Cloudtrail within the managed account, with Cloudtrail-SNS activation + reporting to another member-account S3 bucket
+- AWS Organizational Cloudtrail within the managed account, with no SNS activation
+  - we'll leverage Cloudtrail-S3 event forwarder to an SQS
+- Cloudtrail-S3 is not in the management account nor in the member account where we will deployed Secure for Cloud.
-  - This setup is popular with user that are under AWS Control Tower Setup
+  - This setup is popular when working under AWS Control Tower setup.
 - Existing VPC network setup.

 **Sysdig Secure For Cloud [Features](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/)**